ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).

-The Digital Map modelling defines the core topological entities (network, node, link, and interface) at each layer, their role in the network topology, core topological properties, and topological relationships both inside each layer and between the layers.
+The SIMAP modelling defines the core topological entities (network, node, link, and interface) at each layer, their role in the network topology, core topological properties, and topological relationships both inside each layer and between the layers.
 It also defines how to access other external models from the topology.

-The Digital Map model is a topological model that is linked to the other functional models and connects them all: configuration, maintenance, assurance (KPIs, status, health, and symptoms), Traffic-Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+The SIMAP model is a topological model that is linked to the other functional models and connects them all: configuration, maintenance, assurance (KPIs, status, health, and symptoms), Traffic-Engineering (TE), different behaviors and actions, simulation, emulation, mathematical abstractions, AI algorithms, etc.
-These other models exist outside of the digital map and are not defined during digital map modelling.
+These other models exist outside of the SIMAP and are not defined during SIMAP modelling.

-The Digital Map data consists of virtual instances of network and service topologies at different layers.
+The SIMAP data consists of virtual instances of network and service topologies at different layers.
-The Digital Map provides access to this data via standard APIs for both read and write operations (write operations for offline simulations), with query capabilities and links to other YANG modules (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachement Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and non-YANG models.
+The SIMAP provides access to this data via standard APIs for both read and write operations (write operations for offline simulations), with query capabilities and links to other YANG modules (e.g., Service Assurance for Intent-based Networking (SAIN) {{?RFC9417}}, Service Attachement Points (SAPs) {{?RFC9408}}, Inventory {{?I-D.ietf-ivy-network-inventory-yang}}, and non-YANG models.

 # Terminology